 Periscope: How It All Started

-The conception of Periscope began when one of its developers, Kayvon Beykpour decided to book a hotel in Istanbul, only to find out that a strong rally had broke down near by, and was contemplating on the safety of going there.
+The conception of Periscope began when one of its developers, Kayvon Beykpour decided to book a hotel in Istanbul, only to find out that a strong rally had broken down nearby, and was contemplating on the safety of going there.
 He wanted to be able to see what was going on the outside world.
 That led him together with fellow developer Joe Bernstein, to create the first prototype of Periscope.

 Beykpour and Bernstein were thrilled to see the user lists fattening and fattening since the day Periscope was launched in March this year.
 And despite its recency, lots of businesses and individuals alike are finding it as a tremendous marketing tool potential.